Why the Semi-Independent 1099 Model Is Fading — and Why Full, Multi-Custodial Independence Is Becoming the Preferred Path Forward

 Ameriprise’s 1099 Platform Is Built on a W-2 Chassis

-Despite its independent branding, Ameriprise’s 1099 model operates on the same foundational infrastructure designed to support its W-2 advisor force.
+Despite its independent branding, Ameriprise’s 1099 model operates on the same foundational infrastructure as its W-2 advisor force.

 This is why the model is best described as semi-independent.
 Advisors may own their practices economically, but remain captive to: